Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Simulation Results

 \subsubsection{Performance Comparison with Heuristic Baselines}

-To validate the superiority of the proposed learning-based planning strategy under varying traffic loads, Fig. \ref{fig:heuristic_comp} compares the long-term average system sum rate of MAPPO against two heuristic benchmarks (Greedy and Random) as the number of users increases from 8 to 24.

-The results indicate that MAPPO consistently achieves the highest performance across all test densities.
-Specifically, while the Greedy algorithm attempts to maximize the instantaneous system sum rate at each time slot via exhaustive search, it is constrained by its myopic nature.
-By focusing solely on immediate rewards, the Greedy strategy fails to account for channel evolution and future positional advantages, often trapping UAVs in spatially sub-optimal regions where they cannot effectively serve users in subsequent steps.
-In contrast, MAPPO is explicitly designed to optimize the cumulative long-term return.
-It intelligently trades off immediate communication gains for future favorable positions.
-For instance, strategically sacrificing a marginal rate increase in the current slot to navigate towards a region with better LoS probabilities for the remainder of the mission.
-This capability enables MAPPO to achieve global optimality over the entire flight duration.
-The Random algorithm exhibits significantly lower performance, with its slight rate increase attributed solely to passive multi-user diversity gains from higher user density rather than active trajectory management.
-These findings validate the critical advantage of RL in solving long-horizon, continuous-space planning tasks where instantaneous greedy decisions are often sub-optimal.
+Fig. \ref{fig:mappo_performance}(c) compares the long-term average system sum rate of MAPPO against two heuristic benchmarks (Greedy and Random) as the number of user increases from 8 to 24.
+The results indicate MAPPO consistently achieves the highest performance across all test densities.
+The Greedy strategy improves the instantaneous sum rate at each slot but remains myopic and cannot explicitly account for future positional advantages or mission completion constraints.
+As a result, it may drive UAVs toward locally favorable regions that later become suboptimal.
+In contrast, MAPPO is trained to maximize the cumulative long-term return and can therefore trade off immediate rate improvement against future positional advantage.
+This enables the learned policy to favor trajectories that may be suboptimal in a single slot but beneficial over the full mission horizon.
+This capability enables MAPPO to achieve global optimality over the entire flight.
+The Random policy performs worst, indicating that user-density growth alone is insufficient to deliver strong communication performance without purposeful mobility control.
+These findings validate the critical advantage of RL in solving long-horizon, continuous-space planning tasks where instantaneous greedy decisions prove suboptimal.